125 years of exceptional education for girls

 The Junior School was demolished and a sub-primary school added to the hall block.

-One of the final contributions of the Sisters was the completion of a new library and matriculation centre built on the site of the old Junior School.
+One of the final contributions of the Sisters was the completion of a new library and matriculation centre built on the site of the old Junior School on 27 May 1972.
 It was named the Emily Ayckbowm Library and Building in honour of Mother Emily.

 School handed to Board of Management